chess-equality/devkit/kit/docs/postgres-broker-plan.md

 - Emit structured logs for every request and summarize them for audit trails.
 - Provide troubleshooting guidance (common error codes, broker log locations, steps to restart the rootless daemon).

+## Ryuk and Cleanup Semantics
+- Ryuk (Testcontainers' resource reaper) stays disabled because the broker only whitelists the Postgres image/tag and forbids the socket mount and `HostConfig` flags that Ryuk requires.
+Allowing it would hand tests a general-purpose Docker control plane, breaking the "Postgres only" contract.
+- The broker answers the prune endpoints with inert 200s so Testcontainers tolerates the missing reaper without letting suites delete arbitrary host resources.
+Re-enabling Ryuk would force us to expose those destructive verbs again.
+- Happy-path runs still clean up: every suite wraps `PostgreSQLContainer` in `Resource.make`, so `stop()` executes even when assertions fail.
+- The risk is limited to hard crashes (e.g., JVM exit, container kill) where finalizers never run.
+Operators should remove orphaned Postgres containers via the broker socket or the host daemon in those cases; a dedicated broker-owned sweeper can be added later if manual cleanup becomes noisy.

 ## Hands-on Smoke Test (Manual)
 - Run the scripted harness locally: `devkit/kit/tests/postgres-broker/run-smoke.sh` (respects `KEEP_STACK=1` for debugging).
 - The script installs `curl/jq` inside the client container, pre-pulls the Postgres image, runs the happy path, and asserts denial cases.